 • Entrants must have the written permission of any third party involved in the entry, or with whom they have worked on the project, prior to its submission in these awards.

-• There is no entry fee, although at least one representative must be present at the awards ceremony on Friday 16th February 2018 for all shortlisted organisations to collect their award, should they win.
+• There is no entry fee, although at least one representative must be present at the awards ceremony on Friday 28th February 2020 for all shortlisted organisations to collect their award, should they win.

 • All winners will receive one glass/acrylic award.
 If you would like a duplicate award manufacturing, please advise at the time of entry.
 Duplicates will be chargeable to the entrant.